-- To study the basics of vector calculus comprising of gradient, divergence and curl, and line, • surface and volume integrals and the classical theorems involving them - To understand analytic functions and their interesting properties which could be concentrated in a few engineering areas, and be introduced to the host of conformal mappings with a few standard examples that have direct application - To acquire knowledge of Laplace transform and its properties and sufficient exposure to solution of certain linear differential equations using the laplace transform technique
+- To develop an understanding of the basics of vector calculus comprising of gradient, divergence and curl, and line, surface and volume integrals and the classical theorems involving them. - To acquaint the student with the concepts of analytic functions and their interesting properties which could be exploited in a few engineering areas, and be introduced to the host of conformal mappings with a few standard examples that have direct application. - To make the student acquire sound knowledge of Laplace transform and its properties and sufficient exposure to the solution of certain linear differential equations using the Laplace transform technique.